John Wesley Hardin: Sutton–Taylor feud

 On March 11, 1874, the Sutton–Taylor feud intensified when Jim and Bill Taylor gunned down Billy Sutton and Gabriel Slaughter as they waited on a steamboat platform in Indianola, Texas.
 Tired of the feuding, the two were planning to leave the area for good.
 Hardin admitted that he and his brother Joseph had been involved (along with both Taylors) in the killings.

 After a brief visit to Florida—where he claimed to have been involved in three incidents against Negroes, including a lynching—Hardin met with his wife, Jane, and their young daughter, with whom he had relocated under the assumed name "Swain".
 Hardin then met up with his "gang" on May 26, 1874, in a Comanche, Texas, saloon to celebrate his 21st birthday.
 Hardin spotted Brown County Deputy Sheriff Charles Webb entering the premises.
 He asked Webb if he had come to arrest him.
 When Webb replied he had not, Hardin invited him into the hotel for a drink.
 As Webb followed him inside, Hardin claimed Webb drew his gun.
 One of Hardin's men yelled out a warning, and in the ensuing gunfight, Webb was shot dead.
 It was reported at the time that Webb was shot as he was pulling out an arrest warrant for one of Hardin's group.
 Two of Hardin's accomplices in the shooting were cousin Bud Dixon and Jim Taylor.
+The pistol Hardin used was a .44 Smith and Wesson Model 3 Russian First Model # 25274.

 The death of the popular Webb resulted in the quick formation of a lynch mob.
 Hardin's parents and wife were taken into protective custody, while his brother Joe and two cousins, brothers Bud and Tom Dixon, were arrested on outstanding warrants.
 A group of local men broke into the jail in July 1874 and hanged Joe and the two Dixon boys.
-After this, Hardin and Jim Taylor parted ways for good.Hardin would claim that he twice drove away men connected to the feud who had come after him, killing a man in each encounter.
+After this, Hardin and Jim Taylor parted ways for good.
+Hardin would claim that he twice drove away men connected to the feud who had come after him, killing a man in each encounter.
 On November 18, 1875, the leader of the Suttons, ex-Cuero, Texas, town marshal Reuben Brown was shot and killed by five men in Cuero along with a negro named Tom Freeman, with another negro being wounded.
 In his autobiography, Hardin made only two references to Brown: that "Rube" Brown had arrested William Taylor before sending him to Galveston, Texas, for trial, and that Brown had been among the leaders of a Sutton "posse" that had been out to "get" him in Gonzales County, Texas.
 It is not known if Hardin was directly or indirectly involved in the killing of Reuben Brown, as he makes no further mention of the incident in his life story.